chrismooreproductions/base-theme/README.md

-=== Welcome to SMV ===
+=== Welcome to The Discrete Base Theme ===

 The aim of this theme is to make seperate out the login and view permissions from each other in the back end.
-By using templates, the SMV theme can re-route to different pages dependant on the user - which makes for a great user, administrator and editor experience.
+By using templates, the Discrete Base theme can re-route to different pages dependant on the user - which makes for a great user, administrator and editor experience.